-The Central Securities Clearing System Plc is a Financial Market Infrastructure (FMI) Company that undertakes the business of depository, clearing and settling of securities traded in the Nigerian Capital Market.
-The Company is licensed by the Securities and Exchange Commission and operates a computerized depository, clearing, settlement and delivery system for transactions in shares and fixed income securities listed/traded on the Nigerian Exchange Limited, NASD OTC Exchange or any other authorized/organized Securities Trading Platform in the Nigerian Capital Market.
-CSCS is licensed by the Securities and Exchange Commission as an agent for Central Depository, Clearing and Settlement of transactions in the capital market.
-CSCS keeps and maintains an electronic book-entry record of all securities to facilitate the safekeeping and easy transfer of securities between parties during a trade.
+The Central Securities Clearing System Plc is a Financial Market Infrastructure (FMI) Company that undertakes the business of depository, clearing and settlement of securities traded in the Nigerian Capital Market.
+The Company was licensed by the Securities and Exchange Commission and operates a depository, clearing, settlement and delivery system for transactions in shares and fixed income securities listed/traded on the Nigerian Exchange Limited, NASD OTC Exchange or any other authorized/organized Securities Trading Platform in the Nigerian Capital Market.
+CSCS maintains an electronic book-entry record of all securities to facilitate the safekeeping and easy transfer of securities between parties during a trade.

 The Company also acts as a depository for Federal Government of Nigeria (FGN) Bonds, Municipal and Corporate Debt instruments.
-The Company has one (1) subsidiary company namely: Insurance Repository Nigeria Limited and one (1) associate Company - NG Clearing Limited.
-Insurance Repository Nigeria Limited was incorporated in Nigeria on 29 January 2015 and was yet to commence operations as at 31 December 2023.
+The Company has one (1) subsidiary company namely: Insurance Repository Nigeria Limited and one (1) associate company - NG Clearing Limited.
+Insurance Repository Nigeria Limited was incorporated in Nigeria and was yet to commence operations as at 31 December 2023.
 Its principal objective is to enhance the record keeping of insurance data and policies.